Top 11 Easiest Languages to Learn in 2026

 Total Dutch Speakers as of 2025: Around 23 million

 Cons: Harsh sounds like g and sch can be difficult for learners.
-It has limited advantage outside Dutch-speaking regions unless your job is directly tied to those countries.
+It is mainly a local language, therefore its global use is limited as compared to widely spoken foreign language options.

 Explore global linguistic diversity with our blog on the Top 18 Most Spoken Languages in the World and understand cultural connections worldwide.